CemOezcan/metalfi/README.md

     .
     ├── metalfi
-        ├── data                        # Data sets and plots ├── base_datasets           # Preprocessed base-data sets.
+        ├── data                                  # Data sets and plots.
+            ├── base_datasets                     # Preprocessed base-data sets.
-            ├── meta_datasets           # Meta-data sets
+            ├── meta_datasets                     # Meta-data sets.
-            ├── meta_models             # Meta-models
+            ├── meta_models                       # Meta-models.
-            ├── output                  # .csv files of experimental results.
-The content of this folder is used to generate the plots, which are also saved in this directory.
+            ├── output                            # Experimental results.
+The content of this folder is used to generate plots, which are also saved in this directory.
-                ├── groups              # Group meta-model performance estimates by meta-feature subsets:
-                ├                            Box plots and critical differences diagrams visualize and compare ├                            linear and non-linear meta-model performances based on the meta-feature ├                            subsets, they were trained on.
-                ├── importance          # SHAP-based meta-feature importance estimates:
+                ├── meta_feature_importance       # Meta-feature importance.
-                ├                            Bar plots visualize the importance values of the top 15 meta-features.
-                ├── models              # Group meta-model performance estimates by meta-model types:
-                ├                            Box plots and critical differences diagrams visualize and compare meta-model ├                            performance estimates, grouped by their respective regression model.
-                ├── predictions         # All meta-model performance estimates over all meta-model configurations ├                            and cross validation splits.
+                ├── meta_prediction_performance   # Meta-model performance, overall and comparing various experimental dimensions.
-                ├── runtime             # Computation times of all meta-feature subsets and meta-targets, ├                            for all base-data sets.
+                ├── meta_computation_time         # Computation times of all meta-feature subsets and meta-targets for all base-data sets.
-                ├── selection           # Group base-model accuracy scores by different feature selection approaches:
-                ├                            Bar plots and critical differences diagrams visualize and compare base-model ├                            accuracies grouped by feature selection approaches.
-                ├── targets             # Group meta-model performance estimates by meta-targets:
+                ├── feature_selection_performance # Feature-selection performance of MetaLFI and competitors.
-                ├                            Box plots and critical differences diagrams visualize and compare meta-model ├                            performance estimates grouped by meta-targets.
-        ├── src                         # Source code
+        ├── src                                   # Source code.
     ├── .gitignore
-    ├── requirements.txt
-    ├── start.py
     ├── LICENSE
+    ├── README.md
-    └── README.md
+    └── requirements.txt

 ## Setup